phani2110/ERP/README.md

 * Start the development server:
   `npm start`
 * Once the development server is up and running, open your web browser and navigate to `http://localhost:3000`.
-* You will be presented with the login page.
-If you're a new user, you can sign up for an account.
-If you already have an account, you can log in using your credentials.
 * Explore the application and use the intuitive interface to manage different aspects of your business operations.
 >## Landing Page
 ![dashvoardmain](https://github.com/phani2110/ERP/assets/112878767/7754a433-6236-49f6-be21-e6d03db55edc)